 Nevada law forbids an act of harassment.
 The regulation is extremely broad which leads law enforcement officers using the statute to make an arrest for conduct that might not constitution a crime.
 If you are charged with harassment, stalking or cyberstalking then contact an experienced criminal defense attorney at the Law Office of Joel M. Mann.

 In addition to the criminal charges, the supposed victim making the complaint might also file a petition for a protective order (also called a restraining order).

 Las Vegas Harassment Defense Attorney

 Important defenses exist including show that an authorized basis for the communication existed or that the complaining witness is making a false or exaggerated claim.
-Trusted harassment attorney Joel Mann, represents clients charged with the misdemeanor offense of harassment throughout Clark County, including Las Vegas, North Las Vegas, and Henderson, Nevada.
+Trusted harassment defense lawyer Joel Mann, represents clients charged with the misdemeanor offense of harassment throughout Clark County, including Las Vegas, North Las Vegas, and Henderson, Nevada.

 Criminal Charges for Harassment in Nevada

 The penalties for harassment under Nevada law depend on the number of prior convictions.
 A first offense of harassment is charged as a misdemeanor.
 A second or following offense is punishable as a gross misdemeanor.